We all suffer from inflammation issues to varying degrees.

 Unhealthy, Inflammatory Foods

-- All Grains and Grain Products: Including white bread, whole wheat bread, pasta, cereal, pretzels, crackers and any other product made with grains or flours from grains.
-This also includes most desserts and packaged foods.
+- Refined Grains and Grain Flour Products: including white bread, whole wheat bread, pasta, cereal, pretzels, crackers and any other product made with grains or flours from grains.
+This also includes most processed (i.e. packaged) foods.

 - Dairy and Soy: when consumed as staples

-- All Fruits and Vegetables: eaten raw or lightly cooked.
+- All Vegetables and Fruits: eaten raw or lightly cooked.

 - Red and Sweet Potatoes: eaten with protein such as eggs, fish, meat or fowl.